WatchGuard/coding-exercises/mars-rover/README.md

 ## Acceptance Criteria

-- when complete, please send a link to your own GitHub repository in an email replying to the email from which you received this exercise (or to watchguard.eng.account.owner@motorolasolutions.com)
+- when complete, please send a link to your own GitHub repository in an email replying to the email from which you received this exercise
 - you are encouraged to think of this as an incremental exercise (e.g., reply back when you have implemented the basic acceptance criteria, then again if you make further improvements or implement one or more of the bonuses)
 - use the list of dates below, stored in text file "dates.txt", to pull the images that were captured on that date, by reading dates one-by-one from the file:
   - 02/27/17